-If you are concerned about being able to safely store your physical statements, you can always scan them and store them digitally.
+If you’re concerned about being able to safely store your physical statements, you can always scan and store them digitally.
 For digital statements, make sure they are stored in a password-protected folder.
 As an added layer of security, make sure your computer is password-protected as well.
 Be sure to keep your statements organized by labeling them by month and storing them by year.
 You can also add notes to any statements that may have errors so that they are easy to identify.

 What is the best way to dispose of statements?